ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/mappings.md

 # Advanced Mapping configuration

-$productName$ is designed so that the author of a given Kubernetes service can easily and flexibly configure how traffic gets routed to the service.
+Emissary is designed so that the author of a given Kubernetes service can easily and flexibly configure how traffic gets routed to the service.
 The core abstraction used to support service authors is a mapping, which maps a target backend service to a given host or prefix.
 For Layer 7 protocols such as HTTP, gRPC, or WebSockets, the `Mapping` resource is used.
 For TCP, the `TCPMapping` resource is used.

-$productName$ _must_ have one or more mappings defined to provide access to any services at all.
+Emissary _must_ have one or more mappings defined to provide access to any services at all.
 The name of the mapping must be unique.

 ## System-wide defaults for Mappings